 Rikku was going to have a major role in the first game.
 She was going to be a part of Leon's group in Traverse Town and help Sora throughout the game.
 She was removed because of the similarly-named character Riku, and was replaced with Yuffie.
 She later appeared with the rest of the Gullwings in Kingdom Hearts II.

-Disney Castle was suppose to be playable.
+Disney Castle was supposed to be playable.
 It was shown in a beta trailer but the level was cut from the final version.
 However, through cheat codes, it can be accessed.

 The secret ending, "Another side, Another story," was not meant to be a real game.
 It was only there to show off ideas that Tetsuya Nomura had for the sequels.
 It was not until Kingdom Hearts 358/2 Days that the fight shown was playable.